Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-2.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<a href="/blog/guides/definitive-guide-to-relationship-conflict-part-1" >⬅️ Part 1</a>
+<p class="firstLetter">This blog picks up where <a href="/blog/guides/definitive-guide-to-relationship-conflict-part-1" >Part 1</a> left off.</p>

 ## Common Questions

 ### What is Healthy Conflict in a Relationship?

+Conflict is growth trying to happen.

+This is biggest mental shift that separates people who grow closer from their conflict compared to those who grow to resent their partner.

-Healthy conflict is more than just a disagreement; it's an opportunity for growth and understanding.
-When approached constructively, conflict can serve as a catalyst for change and provide a chance for relationship enhancement.
+Conflict can serve as a catalyst for change when approached constructively.
 It's not about winning or losing but about understanding and learning.
-Through conflict, you can gain a deeper understanding of your partner and even yourself.
-It's a way to confront issues head-on, rather than sweeping them under the rug, which often leads to resentment.

-**The Growth Perspective**

-Conflict is growth trying to happen.
-It's an opportunity to better understand your partner's needs, desires, and expectations.
-When you can navigate through a conflict successfully, you come out on the other side stronger and more resilient as a couple.
+Through conflict, you have the opportunity to get closer to partner and even understand yourself better.

 ### How to Resolve Conflict When Both Feel Strongly

 When both parties feel strongly about a particular issue, it can be challenging to find common ground.
 However, the key to resolving such conflicts lies in your approach.

-**The Creative Headspace**
+#### The major blocker is the ability to access your creative headspace

+You are not able to think creatively when you are stressed.

-To find a solution that satisfies both parties, you need to be in a creative headspace.
-Emotional blockers like defensiveness, stress, anger, and fear can stifle creativity and prevent resolution.
+In order to find a solution you need to be in a creative headspace.
+There are things called **emotional blockers** that stifle your creativity.

+They are:

+- defensiveness
+- stress
+- anger
+- resentment
+- insecurity
+- fear
+- anxiety
+- stress

 Take time to alleviate these emotional states before attempting to resolve the conflict.
 This will enable you to listen actively and think creatively, paving the way for a solution.

 ## Examples and Scenarios